 The Group's water use was mainly domestic water in office areas.
 We have educated and encouraged all employees to develop the habit of water conservation.
 We have been strengthening our water-saving promotion, posting water saving reminders, and guiding employees to use water reasonably.
-In 2021, the Group aimed to host water conservation related campaigns to raise employee awareness of water conservation in 2022.
-Due to the COVID-19 pandemic, the Group did not have enough resources to organise relevant event.
-However, the Group will continue to attach great importance on water conservation as well as to implement water-saving related measures mentioned below.
-In 2023, the Group will strive to achieve the target to host at least one water conservation related campaigns.
+In 2022, the Group target to host at least one water conversation related campaigns, and the Group has implemented certain water saving measures such us tighten the valve stem in washroom such that less water consumed during the Reporting Period.
+The Group aim to host water conversation related campaigns to raise employee awareness of water conversation in 2024.
+In 2024, the Group will strive to achieve the target to host at least one water conservation related campaigns.
 The following are some measures we have implemented to improve the utilisation efficiency of water resources: